hannahakhtar/project-1/README.md

       }
 ```

-#### Bomb reaching bottom of grid
+### Bomb reaching bottom of grid

-Initially, the bomb class was not being removed when this reached the bottom of the grid.
+Initially, the bomb class was not being removed when the bomb reached the bottom of the grid.
 To fix this bug, the below setTimeout was created to remove the class, should it reach the bottom.
 The same logic was included to update lives or end the game, if required.

 ```js
 else if (bombStartPosition > 380 && !bombBottom) {